tox-dev/tox/docs/config.rst

    Python version for a tox environment.
 If not specified, the virtual environments factors (e.g. name part) will be used to automatically set one.
 For example, ``py310`` means ``python3.10``, ``py3`` means ``python3`` and ``py`` means ``python``.
 If the name does not match this pattern the same Python version tox is installed into will be used.
+   A base interpreter ending with ``t`` means that only free threaded Python implementations are accepted.

     .. versionchanged:: 3.1